2023 Best Health Sciences & Services Bachelor's Degree Trade Schools in the New England Region

 Read full report on Health Sciences & Services at Bay Path University

 Husson University did quite well in this year’s ranking of the best places for health sciences & services students to get a bachelor’s degree.
 It came in at #10 on the list.
-Located in the small city of Bangor, Husson is a private not-for-profit college with a small student population.
+Located in the small city of Bangor, Husson is a private not-for-profit school with a small student population.

 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $326.